psmatter/ssplit-py/README.md

 ### Build and Installation

 Build the project.
 A Makefile is provided.
 Use `make pymodule` or  ` python3 setup.py build` to see if the module gets compiled.
 If so (check with `python3 test.py`) run `python3 setup.py install` to install the module globally.
-Now `import splitter? should work outside the project directory.
+Now `import splitter` should work outside the project directory.

 See the docs directory for further information.